Skip to content

 dBu — Voltage relative to 0.775V

-dBu = 20·log₁₀(V / 0.775V).
-The 0.775V reference is the voltage that produces 1 mW in a 600Ω impedance (the old telephone standard).
-Professional audio uses +4 dBu as nominal level.
+The formula is dBu = 20·log₁₀(V / 0.775V).
+That weird 0.775V reference comes from telephone system history: it's the voltage that produces 1 mW into a 600Ω load, which was the standard impedance back when phone systems were all transformers and copper.
+Professional audio standardised on +4 dBu as the nominal operating level, and it stuck.

 dBFS — Relative to Full Scale (digital audio)